-Runtime messages, along with the date and time, are displayed in the lower left corner of the Home Screen.
+NOTE: Runtime messages are displayed in the lower left corner of the Home Screen.
 See Section Messages for descriptions.

 - 1. The system pump relay is enabled and the H-Net control displays "Waiting for Flow" until the flow-switch closes between J11A, 1 & 2 within the programmed time (10 seconds default). - 2.
-All elements in the interlock string, terminated between J11A and J11B, must be closed before the sequence is allowed to continue. - 3.
-If all interlocks are closed, relay K5 is enabled to command the combustion-air damper open (if used).
+All elements in the interlock string, terminated between J11A and J11B, must be closed before the sequence is allowed to continue. - If all interlocks are closed, relay K5 is enabled to command the combustion-air damper open (if used).
 The H-Net control displays "Waiting for Damper to Open" until the damper end switch closes. - 4.
 Relay K6 is enabled energizing the local pump (if used).
-The H-Net control commences its Waiting for Flow" timer (adjustable 10-240 sec.).
-When the flow
+The H-Net control commences its Waiting for